-While each human rights body generally makes its decisions, recommendations, reports, and other documents available on its own website, such databases are often difficult to effectively search and their content is limited.
+While each human rights body generally makes its decisions, recommendations, reports, and other documents available on its own website, those sites are often difficult to effectively search.
 However, other online databases allow users to search the documents of multiple bodies simultaneously.
-This page provides links to the best available search facilities, arranged by scope.
+Useful available search facilities, arranged by scope, are listed below.

 In addition to case-specific decisions, researchers should not overlook general treaty interpretation (such as the UN treaty bodies’ general comments and UN special rapporteurs’ reports) or human rights monitoring bodies’ reports on States’ compliance with their treaty obligations.
 Further, domestic courts’ decisions are an important and often rich source of international law interpretation and application.

 - The University of Minnesota’s Human Rights Library houses a wealth of decisions from regional and UN human rights bodies and international criminal tribunals, as well as secondary sources and country condition research tools, accessible through the principal search page.
 The website also allows users to search 14 external sites (including IGOs, national government sites, and NGOs) at the same time, for any document, by keyword.

 - ESCR-Net Caselaw Database is a searchable repository of domestic and international jurisprudence on economic, social, and cultural rights.

 United Nations Bodies

 - The Universal Human Rights Index of United Nations Documents provides a database of Universal Periodic Review documents and treaty bodies and special procedures’ observations and recommendations, searchable by keyword, country, right, body, affected group, and document symbol.